HandDiffuse: Generative Controllers for Two-Hand Interactions via Diffusion Models: Introduction

 Based on our novel dataset, we further provide a strong baseline algorithm named \textit{HandDiffuse}, which tailors the diffusion model~\cite{ho2020denoising} to generate vivid interacting hands motions under diverse explicit control.
 Note that hand motion is an abstract form of emotional expression and ten fingers always gather together during interactions.
 Therefore, it is difficult to describe the motions with concrete text prompts and the control for motion generation needs to be explicit.
-To this end, we adopt two kinds of explicit controllers as the conditions for our diffusion models, including the discrete keyframes and the trajectories of wrists.
-These conditionings enable various downstream applications, ranging from hand motion inbetweening to trajectory-aided hand motion completion which connects hand motions with body motions (see Figure~\ref{fig1:teaser}).
-In HandDiffuse, we design two specific motion representations for different controllers, as well as a novel Interaction Loss for the dynamic process of hand interaction, which helps to reduce the artifacts.
-Finally, we provide a thorough evaluation of our approach as well as a comparison with state-of-the-art motion generation methods~\cite{mdm2022human,liang2023intergen}.
+To this end, we adopt several explicit controllers as the conditions for our diffusion models, including the discrete keyframes, the trajectories of wrists and 2D keypoints.
+These conditionings enable various downstream applications, ranging from hand motion in-betweening to trajectory-aided hand motion completion which connects hand motions with body motions (see Figure\ref{fig:teaser}), and can also assist in hand motion reconstruction.
+In HandDiffuse, we propose Interacting Hands DDIM which is inspired by modular design and come up with two specific motion representations for different controllers, as well as a novel Interaction Loss for the dynamic process of hand interaction, which helps to reduce the artifacts.
+Finally, we provide a thorough evaluation of our approach as well as a comparison with state-of-the-art motion generation methods~\cite{mdm2022human,liang2023intergen,lee2024interhandgen,mueller2023buddi}.
 We also provide results to show that HandDiffuse can contribute to data augmentation for other datasets.
 Our preliminary outcomes indicate that controllable hand motion generation remains a challenging problem, and our dataset will consistently benefit further investigations of this new research direction.
-To summarize, our main contributions include: \begin{itemize} \item We contribute a large-scale dataset, which provides accurate and temporally consistent tracking of human hands under diverse and strong two-hand interactions.
+To summarize, our main contributions include: \begin{itemize} \item We contribute a large-scale real dataset named HandDiffuse12.5M, which provides accurate and temporally consistent tracking of human hands under diverse and strong two-hand interactions.

-\item We propose a strong baseline for generating interacting hand motions from various explicit controllers, enabling vivid motion in-betweening and trajectory conditioning.
+\item We are the first to specifically target on hand-only interaction motion generation and we propose a strong baseline for generating interacting hand motions from various explicit controllers, enabling vivid motion in-betweening, trajectory conditioning and hands reconstruction.